Subdivided Columns (2010-2017)

 Undrawable, and Unimaginable?

-The subdivided columns are purely algorithmic forms.
-They are undrawable using conventional means - whether by pen or by mouse - as they have too much detail and differentiation.
+The Subdivided Columns are purely algorithmic forms.
+They are undrawable using conventional means - whether by pen or by mouse - due to their intricate detail and endless variation.

 But are these forms imaginable?
 Can we as designers conceive of such forms from the outset?
 Even in working with generative algorithms, there are features that cannot be foreseen; there is an element of surprise.
 Ultimately, this approach redefines the process of design: the designer works in an iterative feedback loop with the machine, moderating processes, and incorporating feedback, surprises and proposals.
-Knowledge and experience are acquired through search, demanding heuristics that work in the absence of categorization.
+Knowledge is no longer predefined but emerges through search and exploration—demanding heuristics that thrive beyond rigid categorization.

 What we stand to gain are entirely new spatial and haptic experiences.
 A playful design that stimulates the senses, elicits curiosity, and invites interaction.
 A design environment that simultaneously allows control and surprise, and that embraces and celebrates the unforeseen.